 - 20 mini toffee bars (chopped or 1 cup toffee baking bits)

-- flaky sea salt (for topping)
+- flaked sea salt (for topping)

 Instructions